Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 The best neighborhoods in Merida mentioned above aren’t big areas, so you may be calling an Uber for a five-minute drive, though it’s better to be safe than sorry.

-Are Taxis in Merida Safe?
+Are taxis in Merida safe?

 Yes — Merida taxis are safe.
 You can hail one right on the street, and often drivers will quickly honk at people walking on the street to “ask” if you want a taxi.
-While using a Merida taxi is an option, I prefer Uber for convenience, though both are safe.

 mexico taxi

-As with taxis in many places, they do tend to price gouge with tourists.
 Since you won’t know the going rate for a taxi where you’re headed, it’s usually a better idea to use Uber so you get a fair price and know what you’re paying up-front.

-Is Merida Mexico Safe for Solo Travel?
+Is Merida Mexico safe for solo travelers?

 swimming in Rosas & Xocolate Merida pool